 You have ideas in your head but not enough motivation, time, or confidence to fully realise your next manuscript.

 You have a work-in-progress but have no idea how to put it all together.

 You have a work-in-progress but doubt whether it is any good.

 What genres do you specialise in?

-I have read and given feedback on both literary and experimental fiction and have also worked closely with a children’s novelist writing for kids 9-12.
-I have also worked with writers who love fusing genres together such as poetry and non-fiction.
-My desire is to work with those whose work speaks directly to me and this is why I ask to see a short extract of your work before we begin.
+I've read and given feedback on both literary and experimental fiction and have worked closely with a children’s novelist writing for kids 9-12.
+I've worked with writers who love fusing genres together such as poetry and non-fiction.
+My desire is to work with those whose work speaks directly to me.
+This is why I ask to see a short extract of your work before we begin.